-What is botnet? - Definition from WhatIs.com
+What is a Botnet and How Does it Work?

 Mirai

-Several powerful, record-setting distributed denial-of-service (DDoS) attacks were observed in late 2016, and they later traced to a new brand of malware known as Mirai.
-The DDoS traffic was produced by a variety of connected devices, such as wireless routers and CCTV cameras.
+Several powerful, record-setting DDoS attacks were observed in late 2016, and they were later traced to a new brand of malware known as Mirai.
+The DDoS traffic was produced by a variety of connected devices, such as wireless routers and closed-circuit television (CCTV) cameras.

-Mirai malware is designed to scan the internet for insecure connected devices, while also avoiding IP addresses belonging to major corporations, like Hewlett-Packard and government agencies, such as the U.S. Department of Defense.
+Mirai malware is designed to scan the internet for insecure connected devices, while also avoiding IP addresses belonging to major corporations, like Hewlett Packard (HP), and government agencies, such as the U.S. Department of Defense (DOD).

 Once it identifies an insecure device, the malware tries to log in with a series of common default passwords used by manufacturers.
-If those passwords don't work, then Mirai uses brute force attacks to guess the password.
+If those passwords don't work, then Mirai uses brute-force attacks to guess the password.
 Once a device is compromised, it connects to C&C infrastructure and can divert varying amounts of traffic toward a DDoS target.

 Devices that have been infected are often still able to continue functioning normally, making it difficult to detect Mirai botnet activity from a specific device.
-For some internet of things (IoT) devices, such as digital video recorders, the factory password is hard coded in the device's firmware, and many devices cannot update their firmware over the internet.

-The Mirai source code was later released to the public, allowing anyone to use the malware to compose botnets leveraging poorly protected IoT devices.
+The Mirai source code was later released to the public, enabling anyone to use the malware to compose botnets by utilizing poorly protected IoT devices.

 Preventing botnet attacks

-In the past, botnet attacks were disrupted by focusing on the command-and-control source.
-Law enforcement agencies and security vendors would trace the bots' communications to wherever the C&C servers were hosted, and then force the hosting or service provider to shut them down.
+In the past, botnet attacks were disrupted by focusing on the C&C source.
+Law enforcement agencies and security vendors would trace the bots' communications to wherever the control server was hosted and then force the hosting or service provider to shut them down.

-However, as botnet malware has become more sophisticated, and communications have become decentralized, takedown efforts have shifted away from targeting C&C infrastructures to other approaches.
-These approaches include identifying and removing botnet malware infections at the source devices, identifying and replicating the peer-to-peer communication methods and, in cases of ad fraud, disrupting the monetization schemes, rather than the technical infrastructures.
+However, as botnet malware becomes more sophisticated and communications become decentralized, takedown efforts have shifted away from targeting C&C infrastructures to other approaches.
+These approaches include identifying and removing botnet malware infections at the source devices, identifying and replicating the P2P communication methods and, in cases of ad fraud, disrupting the monetization schemes, rather than the technical infrastructures.

-Preventing botnet attacks has been complicated by the emergence of malware like Mirai, which targets routers and internet of things devices that have weak or factory default passwords, and which can be easily compromised.

-In addition, users may be unable to change the passwords for many IoT devices, which leaves them exposed to attacks.
-If the manufacturer cannot remotely update the devices' firmware to patch them or change their hardcoded passwords, then they may have to conduct a factory recall of the affected devices.

 Join the conversation